DataDog/documentation/content/en/serverless/custom_metrics/_index.md

 ## [DEPRECATED] CloudWatch logs

 **This method of submitting custom metrics is no longer supported, and is disabled for all new customers.
-Migrate to one of the recommended solutions.**.
+Migrate to one of the recommended solutions.**

 **Note**: If you are migrating to one of the recommended solutions, you'll need to start instrumenting your custom metrics under **new metric names** when submitting them to Datadog.
 The same metric name cannot simultaneously exist as both distribution and non-distribution metric types.